RAP Home > Associate Travel Information > Travel Guide

 7.2 Lodging, Meals, and Incidental Expenses

-7.2.2 The Per Diem rate is the maximum daily allowance for which you will be reimbursed for subsistence (lodging, meals, and incidentals, if applicable) in each location based solely on the location of the hotel within or outside of the United States.
-When traveling by personal vehicle, you must cover at least 350 miles within at least a 12-hour period and must use the most direct and continuous route.
-Expenses that exceed Per Diem will not be reimbursed.
+7.2.2 The Per Diem rate is the maximum daily allowance for which you will be reimbursed for subsistence (lodging, meals, and incidentals, if applicable) in each location (based solely on the location of the hotel) within or outside of the United States.

 7.2.6 For international travel, if the city or province in which the hotel is located is not listed, you must use the rate prescribed for "Other".
 This is also true for travel to Hawaii, Alaska, and other U. S. territories.

-7.2.8 For local professional or programmatic travel (within 50 miles of your laboratory or home), you may be reimbursed for transportation (if justifiable), registration fees (if applicable), and any tolls and/or parking expenses incurred as part of your travel.
-Meals are an unallowable expense for local travel.
+7.2.8 Professional or programmatic travel (within 35 miles of your laboratory or home that takes place over a period of at least 12 hours or more), is considered "local" travel.
+For local travel, you may be reimbursed for transportation (if justifiable), registration fees (if applicable), and any tolls and/or parking expenses incurred as part of your travel.
+Meals are not an allowable expense for local travel.

 7.2.10 No claims are allowed for personal expenses such as entertainment, sightseeing, tours, personal telephone calls, or laundry/dry cleaning.

 7.3.1 You may request the use of a rental car when circumstances make it impractical, or more costly to use other means of commercial and/or public transportation.